How long will I have to wait to get housing?

 All of the rental assistance programs have waiting lists.
 The waiting lists are long and we are unable to predict an applicant’s exact wait time.
 Approximate wait times from the date one applies for housing:

-Senior and Disabled (Rural Development) Housing: 3 to 5 years
+Senior and Disabled (Rural Development) Housing: up to 7 years

 Tenant Based Assistance (Section 8): 8 years (Closed)